RL370/StateSpaceDuality/README.md

 - Intra-block operations: Fully parallel
 - Inter-block recurrence: Only $T/Q$ steps ✓

-**Unification:**
+**Unification (with caveats):**
-- SSMs naturally express as semiseparable when parameters are structured
+- SSMs naturally express as semiseparable when parameters are structured ✓
-- Attention can be approximated with semiseparable structure
+- Attention can be approximated with semiseparable structure ⚠️ (requires removing softmax)
 - Both achieve efficiency through same factorization ✓

 ---